-Let me give you some background.
 I taught 5th grade for many years before stepping into the coaching role.
 Every year, I had kiddos come to me who could not subtract with regrouping, let alone multiply or divide!
 And I’m not talking 1 or 2 students, I’m talking many.
-So along with teaching my grade level skills, I had to spend significant time remediating skills from previous grade levels.
+So along with teaching my grade-level skills, I had to spend significant time remediating skills from previous grade levels.
 Here’s my theory about why that happens.
 We typically teach our computation units early in the year.
-In our district, grades 3-5 are finished with their computation units by winter break.
+In many districts, grades 3-5 are finished with their computation units by winter break.
 Some kiddos get it, and some don’t.
 But we move on in the curriculum and don’t remediate what they didn’t get.
 That happens every year, so it’s a snowball effect that becomes a full-blown avalanche by 5th grade.
 And it’s not because teachers don’t have the best intentions.
 They most certainly do!
-But they also have a million and one thing on their plates.
+But they also have a million and one things on their plates.

 One way to proactively address these gaps is to implement a system of assessing computational fluency utilizing brief, pure computation problems (not word problems) to assess grade-level skills.
 The assessments are given at the beginning-of-the-year (BOY), middle-of-the-year (MOY), and end-of-year (EOY).
 The BOY test is just the previous grade’s EOY test.
 Does that make sense?
 So the 3rd graders take the 2nd-grade EOY test at the beginning of 3rd grade to give the 3rd-grade teachers an idea of the students’ skills.